-The Compensation Committee consists of Howard C. Birndorf, David E. Robinson and Harry F. Hixson, Jr. No member of the Compensation Committee has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.
+As of December 31, 1997, the Compensation Committee consisted of Howard C. Birndorf, David E. Robinson and Harry F. Hixson, Jr. Effective January 1, 1998, Howard C. Birndorf resigned from the Company's Board of Directors and the Compensation Committee.
+No member of the Compensation Committee has a relationship that would constitute an interlocking relationship with executive officers or directors of another entity.